New Budget Measures in India | Octagona Ltd.

 In fact, India's seasoned finance minister, Pranab Mukherjee, presented the Budget (a programmatic instrument of the Government of India that defines the development policies mapped out for the short to medium term, it is an equivalent of our budget) for the coming financial year 2011/12.

-The government, for the growth of the Indian economy, relies primarily on growth in the agricultural and infrastructure sectors.
-Sustainable growth must be based primarily on these two sectors, which are considered vital to the country's economy.Improved agricultural production and infrastructure would improve the country's productivity in the medium and long term, ensuring a reduction in inflation.
+The Government, for the growth of the Indian economy, is focusing primarily on the growth of the agricultural and infrastructural sectors.
+Sustainable growth must be based especially on these two sectors, considered of vital importance for the country's economy: an improvement in agricultural production and infrastructure would enhance the country's productivity in the medium and long term, ensuring a reduction in inflation.

-Specifically, in order to boost the agricultural sector (to realize the severity of the problem, one only has to consider that on the food front, inflation is reaching double digits), the government has developed the RKVY (Rashtriya Krishi Vikas Yojana, or National Agriculture Development Program), a plan of primary importance in the Budget, the purpose of which is to ensure low-priced grain purchases for the poorest through the allocation of an amount of 78.6 billion Indian Rupees (1.3 billion Euros) compared to 67.5 in 2010/11.
-Some 450 million Indians in India live below the poverty line on little more than a dollar a day.The measures undertaken are therefore intended to help the poorer sections of the population through an increase in social spending of 17% and a series of subsidized loans for agriculture.
-To this end, the government plans to attract capital investment for the improvement of this industry and strengthen the food preservation industry.
+Specifically, to boost the agricultural sector (to realize the gravity of the problem, suffice it to say that on the food front, inflation is reaching double digits), the Government has developed the RKVY (Rashtriya Krishi Vikas Yojana, or National Agriculture Development Programme), a plan of primary importance in Budget, whose aim is to ensure low-cost grain purchases for the poorest by allocating 78.6 billion Indian Rupees (1.3 billion Euros) compared to 67.5 in 2010/11.
+In India, approximately 450 million Indians live below the poverty line on just over a dollar a day: therefore, the measures taken aim to help the less affluent segments of the population through a 17% increase in social spending and a series of subsidized loans for agriculture.
+To this end, the Government plans to attract capital investments to improve this industry and strengthen the food preservation industry.

 Another objective of New Delhi, the improvement of infrastructure, a sector considered absolutely essential and destined to play a key role in the country's development and economic growth.
 The amount allocated is equivalent to 2.140 trillion Indian Rupees (€35.6 billion), 23.3% higher than the amount allocated to the sector in 2010-11.
 This figure represents 48.5% before expenditures under the Budget.
-The government intends to attract investment to the sector by incentivizing foreign private capital for faster project execution.
-To incentivize foreign investors, the tax with interest payment on loans from these funds has been reduced to a rate of 5% from the current 20%.
+The Government intends to attract investments in the sector by incentivizing private foreign capital for faster project execution.
+To encourage foreign investors, the tax on interest payments for these funds has been reduced to a rate of 5% compared to the current 20%.

-The Budget also aims to foster and improve export efficiency, and from a tax perspective, the changes will include the adoption of a Direct Tax Code that will be effective April 1, 2012, the increase in MAT (Minimum Alternative Tax) which has been raised from 18% to 18.5% but does not adversely affect businesses, and the lowering of Corporate Tax from 7.5% to 5%.
+The Budget Furthermore, it aims to encourage and improve export efficiency.
+From a fiscal perspective, the changes will involve the adoption of a Direct Tax Code, effective April 1, 2012, an increase in the MAT (Minimum Alternative Tax), which has been raised from 18%to 18.5%, but which will not have negative repercussions for companies, and a reduction in the Corporate Tax from 7.5% to 5%.

 ALSO READ: